WHY E-COMMERCE IS RAISING THE SERVICE BAR

 This is ratcheting up customer expectations in every industry segment – a bleed-over effect.
 Non-consumer industries like automotive and aerospace now face the same sets of service expectations as omni-channel retailers.
 This puts tremendous pressure on supply chains not just to perform, but to do so cost efficiently.

 The latter is no easy feat.
 In the retail sector, 86 percent of retailers believe that “current supply chains are not fit for purpose to deliver a successful omni-channel offering,” according to a recent EY study.
-The main reason lies in the fact that omni-channel fulfilment is expensive.
-It can cost up to four times more than traditional bricks-and-mortar fulfilment.
-With most retailers operating at a five percent profit margin, the high cost of e-commerce fulfilment can easily push companies into the red.
+The main reason lies in the fact that omni-channel fulfillment is expensive.
+It can cost up to four times more than traditional bricks-and-mortar fulfillment.
+With most retailers operating at a five percent profit margin, the high cost of e-commerce fulfillment can easily push companies into the red.

 The Expectations Revolution

 How has this expectations revolution happened?
 In retail, it started some 10 years ago, when pure-play e-commerce retailer Amazon rolled out its Prime membership service, which now has more than 54 million members.
 The service made two-day delivery the standard, shrinking the delivery window from a previous expectation of five to seven days.

 Retailers followed suit, so consumers now see two-day delivery as the norm – as standard practice.
 Pure-play retailers next added same-day service to the mix in select urban markets, for those customers that need it now and don’t mind paying a fee in most cases.

 Omni-channel retailers scrambled to keep up with this rising service expectation.
 Leading retailers realized they had a potential advantage over pure-play online retailers – their store network.
 If they could effectively leverage that network, with its physical proximity to customers, they could offer something online retailers couldn’t – in-store fulfillment for rapid delivery or ‘click and collect’, where the consumer picks up the order at a nearby store.